 - Gather supplies.
-I have them all listed on this 7GRD supplies pdf (or excel) every notecard, map, and worksheet.
+I have them all listed on this 7GRD supplies pdf, every notecard, map, and worksheet.

 - Construct a realistic schedule.
 For a realistic estimate on actual reading time required for history, see THIS POST.
 It’s really uneven.
 You need to know what’s coming.
 We never even got to the Sutcliff books at the end of the year.